RangerMauve/multi-hyperdrive/README.md

 ## Concerns

+- What does 'version' mean for multiwriter?
-- How should extensions be dealt with?
+- How should file tombstones be stored?
-  - Specify a primary drive
-- Should all events be propogated?
-  - Just events from the primary drive
-- Accessing metadata feeds?
-- Peers?
-  - Just from the primary drive
 - What happens when there's both a file and folder?
-  - Try to error when writing
+  - Try to error when writing?
-  - Error when reading
+  - Error when reading?
+- Vector clocks?